 Telephone use can be difficult for people with hearing aids.
 With typical hearing aids, placing the ear next to the phone handle causes squealing.
 Some hearing aids have a phone coil.
 With the flip of a switch the microphone is turned off, and the phone coil links electromagnetically to the magnet in the phone handle.
 As long as the hearing aid has the proper features, this setup can be arranged by the phone company with simple changes to the phone.
 Hearing aids with complex features tend to be the most expensive but are often essential to meet hearing needs.

-A cochlear implant does not transmit sounds as well as a normal cochlea but does provide substantial benefit to the hearing impaired.
-It helps people read lips.
+A cochlear implant does not transmit sounds as well as a normal cochlea but may provide substantial benefit to the hearing impaired.
+At a minimum, it helps people read lips.
 Most people who have implants can distinguish words without reading lips and also use the telephone.

 A cochlear implant also helps deaf people hear and distinguish environmental and warning signals, such as doorbells, telephones, and alarms.
 It helps them modulate their own voice to make their speech easier for others to understand.
 A cochlear implant is more effective in a person whose hearing loss is recent or who has successfully used a hearing aid before the implant.

-People whose acoustic nerves have been destroyed, for example, by fractures of the base of the skull (temporal bone) that have occurred on both sides, by neurofibromatosis, and in children born without an auditory nerve cannot benefit from hearing aids or cochlear implants.
+People whose acoustic nerves have been destroyed, for example, by fractures of the base of the skull (temporal bone) that have occurred on both sides, by neurofibromatosis Neurofibromatosis Neurofibromatosis is a group of genetic disorders in which many soft, fleshy growths of nerve tissue (neurofibromas) form under the skin and in other parts of the body, and flat spots that are... read more , and in children born without an auditory nerve cannot benefit from hearing aids or cochlear implants.
 However, they can have some hearing restored by having electrodes implanted in the part of their brain responsible for hearing (brain stem).
 The electrodes are connected to sound-detecting and sound-processing devices similar to those used for cochlear implants.

 Several types of assistive devices are available for people who have significant hearing loss, including